 This comprises two sections which together house 104 Members.
 The oldest part was built in 1914 and was opened by Prime Minister Massey.
 Ross Wing was added in 1946.
 This is named after Lady Margaret Ross, a benefactor of the College.
 Both the Ross Wing and older section were substantially remodelled between 1994 and 2005.
-RA/M, and RB/lower RC floors we fully renoved during the 2016/17 and 2017/8 summer breaks as part of the College’s ongoing programme of improvements.
-B, C, and upper RC floors will be renovated in the summer of 2018/19.
+RA/M, RB/lower RC floors, and B, C, and upper RC floors were fully renovated during the 2016/17, 2017/8, and 2018/9 summer breaks respectively, as part of the College’s ongoing programme of improvements.

 Clyde Wing (CA, CB, CC, CD floors)

 This was built in 1967 and faces onto Clyde Street.
 In the 1980’s this part of the College was initially reserved for Members over 20 years of age, and Members who lived in this Wing were allowed to do their own catering.
 By 1994, the self-catering option was phased out of this Wing, and it was fully integrated into the rest of the College.
 Over the past few years remodelling of Clyde Wing has been undertaken, including the addition of CD floor and a lift in 2008.
 The Clyde Wing houses 76 Members.